DelegateIt/GatorCore/README.md

 ### Troubleshooting
 Running "env.py create ..." will sometimes hang on the `Setting up ca-certificates-java (20130815ubuntu1) ...` command.
 This is a known docker bug but in the meantime setting your CPU count to 2 in the virtualbox config is a workaround.

+Sometimes "env.py create ..." will fail when running "apt-get upgrade" with a bunch of 404 errors.
+This is a result of "apt-get update" having an invalid cache.
+To fix this run the create action with the `--no-cache` flag.

 Ensure you have python3 installed, this can be easily checked by running `python3 -v`.

 If you don't have internet access from the container you will need to get a shell and replace the default DNS entry in /etc/resolv.conf to Google's DNS (8.8.8.8)